tahaalikhan123/Spam-Email-Detection-With-Tensorflow-And-Python-Dependancies/README.md

 The model was trained using the dataset from Kaggle, available [here](https://www.kaggle.com/datasets/mfaisalqureshi/spam-email).
 The training process involved preprocessing the data and utilizing TensorFlow for building and training the model.

 ## Evaluation
 The model's performance was evaluated using standard metrics such as accuracy, precision, recall, and the ROC curve.
-To visualize the ROC curve and confusion matrix, follow the steps in the `evaluation.ipynb` Jupyter Notebook.
+To visualize the ROC curve and confusion matrix, follow the steps in the `spamdetectionmodel.ipynb` Jupyter Notebook.

 ## Dataset
 The dataset for training and testing the model was sourced from Kaggle.
 You can find the dataset [here](https://www.kaggle.com/datasets/mfaisalqureshi/spam-email).